Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Introduction

 In the era of \jwst, with its deep imaging and spectroscopic abilities, discoveries of high-redshift overdense environments have been plentiful.
-These range from those serendipitously discovered in NIRCam imaging or wide-field slitless spectroscopy \citep{fudamoto_sapphires_2025, castellano_early_2023, helton_jwst_2024, helton_identification_2024} to those found in targeted searches around objects that are thought to be ideal tracers of massive DM haloes, including quasars \citep[e.g.][]{kashino_eiger_2023,meyer_jwst_2024,wang_massive_2024, pudoka_large-scale_2024,pudoka_lyman-break_2025,champagne_quasar-anchored_2025}; Lyman-$\alpha$ emitters \citep{witstok_inside_2024}, massive dusty galaxies \citep{arribas_ga-nifs_2024} and UV-bright galaxies \citep{laporte_lensed_2022, hashimoto_reionization_2023, morishita_early_2023, tacchella_jades_2023,scholtz_gn-z11_2024}.
-In particular, UV-bright galaxies will become crucial signposts of overdense environments as we move towards wide area, relatively shallow imaging from instruments such as the {\it Euclid} and {\it Roman} space telescopes that can detect these rarest UV-bright objects.
+These range from those serendipitously discovered in Near Infrared Camera (NIRCam) imaging or wide-field slitless spectroscopy \citep{fudamoto_sapphires_2025, castellano_early_2023, helton_jwst_2024, helton_identification_2024} to those found in targeted searches around objects that are thought to be ideal tracers of massive DM haloes, including quasars \citep[e.g.][]{kashino_eiger_2023,meyer_jwst_2024,wang_massive_2024, pudoka_large-scale_2024,pudoka_lyman-break_2025,champagne_quasar-anchored_2025}, Lyman-$\alpha$ emitters \citep{witstok_inside_2024}, massive dusty galaxies \citep{arribas_ga-nifs_2024}, and UV-bright galaxies \citep{laporte_lensed_2022, hashimoto_reionization_2023, morishita_early_2023, tacchella_jades_2023,scholtz_gn-z11_2024}.
+In particular, UV-bright galaxies will become crucial signposts of overdense environments as we move towards wide-area, relatively shallow imaging from instruments such as the {\it Euclid} and {\it Roman} space telescopes, which can detect these rare UV-bright objects.
 One of the most promising candidate protoclusters is the environment around two UV-bright galaxies in the SMACS J0723.3-7327 (hereafter SMACS0723) field at $z=7.66$ \citep{laporte_lensed_2022}.

-In this paper, we utilise new NIRCam imaging and grism observations around this candidate protocluster, described in Section~\ref{sec:data}, to build a spectroscopic and photometric sample of protocluster-resident galaxies in Section~\ref{sec:sample}.
-With our sample in hand, we perform spectral energy distribution (SED)-fitting to establish the properties of resident galaxies in Section~\ref{sec:props}.
-We utilise the TNG-Cluster and TNG300 simulations to estimate the virial mass of this protocluster and its projected current-day virial mass in Section~\ref{sec:halo_mass}.
-In Section~\ref{sec:enh_env_eff}, we establish a connection between the virial masses of high-redshift protoclusters and the impact of environmental effects, and finally, in Section~\ref{sec:conclusions}, we report our conclusions.
+In this paper, we utilise new NIRCam imaging and grism observations (discussed in Section~\ref{sec:data}) around this candidate protocluster to build a spectroscopic and photometric sample of protocluster-resident galaxies (Section~\ref{sec:sample}).
+We then perform spectral energy distribution (SED) fitting on the sample to establish the properties of resident galaxies (Section~\ref{sec:props}).
+We use the TNG-Cluster and TNG300 simulations to estimate the virial mass of this protocluster and its projected current-day virial mass (Section~\ref{sec:halo_mass}).
+We establish a connection between the virial masses of high-redshift protoclusters and the impact of environmental effects (Section~\ref{sec:enh_env_eff}), and finally, in Section~\ref{sec:conclusions}, we present our conclusions.